 “Freedom Worth Defending” – 29th Annual Oklahoma Homeschool Capitol Day

 Our family decided to attend this year’s Oklahoma Homeschool Capitol Day.
 I took our two daughters to this event seven years ago, when our son Joel was only a year old.
-Hannah had made homemade apple pies for our Representative […]
+Hannah had made homemade apple pies for our Representative and Senator.
+We hadn’t attended since then because the girls […]

 Hands-On Homeschool: A Backyard Farm?